veksh/terraform-provider-godaddy-dns/README.md

 Differences vs n3integration provider and its forks:
 - granularity: top-level configuration object is record, not domain
-- updates do not result in scary plans threatening to destroy all the records in whole domain
+- updates do not result in scary plans threatening to destroy all the records in the whole domain
-- external modifications are mostly ok: update will not complain if record is already set to the desired state
+- external modifications are mostly fine: update will not complain if record is already set to the desired state, delete will be NOOP if record is already gone
 - `destroy` is fully supported